 Amy Kuney is a twenty-five year old singer-songwriter based in Los Angeles, California.
 With a handful of TV cuts under her belt and the attention of contemporaries like Damien Rice and Kate Voegele, Kuney is poised to join the ranks of piano songstress “it”-girls like Regina Spektor and Fiona Apple.
-Check out what this American songwriter had to say in our American Songspace Artist Q&A.

 Let’s get to know one another a bit.
 What’s your full name, where are you from, what’s your birthday, and what’s your favorite 80’s movie?

 Amy Kathryn Kuney, I’m from Tulsa, Oklahoma, my birthday is on August 6th and my favorite 80’s movie is 16 Candles (at the moment).

 Tell us about your upbringing.

 I was brought up in a very conservative Southern Baptist home.
 My siblings and I were all homeschooled and very sheltered.
 I wasn’t allowed to listen to ‘secular’ music (anything with drums) until I got to college (although my sister ‘smuggled’ Fiona Apple to me).
 When I was 13 years old, my family moved to Honduras to start a mission teaching English and home economics.
 I was, more or less, forced to go… and I still won’t admit this to my parents, but as difficult as it was to move… it was quite possibly the best thing that’s ever happened to me.

 How has that shaped who you’ve become as a musician?